-Dan’s journey to conservation started in 2011 after a spring runoff event.
-The loss of sediment was so severe that it left him feeling embarrassed as a farmer.
-He realized that the conventional practices he had been using were no longer sustainable and that to continue farming, he would have to change his approach.
+Dan says a spring runoff event in 2011 was a turning point for the farm along a tributary to the East River, which feeds into the Fox River.
+The loss of sediment off his fields was so severe that he knew the conventional practices he had been using were no longer sustainable.
+To continue farming he would have to change his approach.

-In 2014, Dan participated in the Fox Demo Farms Project, which was designed to demonstrate the effectiveness and adaptability of conservation practices to reduce soil erosion and sedimentation, control phosphorous runoff and address nonpoint source pollution issues.
-Although the program only required enrolling 200 acres of land, Dan was the only enrolled producer to implement no-till and cover crops on 100 percent of his land, which includes 1,500 acres.
+In 2014, Brickstead Dairy was one of four farms in the Lower Fox Demonstration Farms Project.
+The effort was designed to demonstrate the effectiveness and adaptability of conservation practices that reduce soil erosion and phosphorous runoff to reduce water pollution.
+Program participation required enrolling 200 acres.
+After seeing initial results, Dan quickly adopted no-till and cover crops across all of his 1,500 acres.